Listen to the intro podcast about Defending the Constitution!

 6. Recognition: Testifying before Congress is an honor that acknowledges the importance of citizen input in the world's most influential legislature.
 Civil Society Field Hearings demonstrate how the People's House can hear and value more local voices, shaping and co-owning our nation's institutional memory and our data for evidence-based lawmaking.

 7. Representation: Members of Congress derive their leadership confidence and capacity for action through representative duties.
-An active, supportive constituency based in the district is the currency of power that can persevere and prevail against narrow vested interests and an aggressive executive branch intent on skewing the balance of power.
+An active, supportive constituency based in the district is the currency of power that can persevere and prevail against narrow vested interests and an aggressive executive branch.

 Preparing for Your Civil Society Field Hearing